An empire‑building boardgame for 1–6 players where politics is the deadliest weapon of all.

 Or use it to pay someone not to take you to court.

-or maybe you keep those legions till the proconsul phase, when you can get a better deal by trading them to a general who really needs them.
+or maybe you keep those legions till the EXpand phase, when you can get a better deal by trading them to a general who really needs them.

 Anything is possible and everything is negotiable in this game about backroom deals in the smoke-filled streets of rome

-Once a card is fully conquered, you can 'romanise' it, using the procurator action
+Once a card is fully conquered, you can 'romanise' it, using the Exploit action

 to flip the card